-If you are injured by a dog, you need legal advice from an experienced dog bite injury attorney.
+If you have suffered a dog attack, you need legal advice from an experienced dog bite injury attorney.
 Dog attacks can lead to serious emotional and physical injuries.
-Even an attack that does not cause physical injury can leave the victim with a psychological wound.
+Even an attack that does not cause physical damage can leave the victim with a psychological wound.

 People who are attacked by dogs often need plastic surgery and still may end up with permanent scars.
-Sadly, children are the most at risk of being bitten by a dog.
+Sadly, children are the most at risk of being bitten by a dog, and many times the victim is a friend or acquaintance of the dog’s owner.

 AVOIDING DOG ATTACKS